 Monte v.
-Image Distribution Services (which does business as Fontis Solutions) is a putative class action against Fontis on behalf of salespersons in California.
+Image Distribution Services (which does business as Fontis Solutions) is a putative class action against Fontis on behalf of Account Executives in California.
 It is a salesperson class action against Fontis Solutions brought under California law, filed on September 26, 2016.

 The case is currently in progress.
 No trial date has been set.

 On January 7, 2019, the court certified the class.
 Plaintiff Monte and the law firms of Strauss & Strauss and Da Vega Fisher Mechtenberg, LLP will represent the class of “All persons employed by Image Distribution Solutions as Account Executives at any location in California at any time since September 20, 2012” with respect to claims 2, 4, and 6 set forth in the following section.
 If you believe you have any claims against Image Distribution Services (Fontis Solutions) for unpaid overtime, unreimbursed job-related expenses, minimum wages, or unpaid rest periods, such claims will not be resolved in this lawsuit, so you should contact Strauss & Strauss and/or Da Vega Fisher Mechtenberg, LLP as soon as possible to discuss your options.

 Plaintiff Larry Monte (“Plaintiff”) has filed a proposed class action lawsuit against Image Distribution Services (“Fontis Solutions”).
 Plaintiff seeks to represent all employees who worked for Fontis Solutions as salespersons in California between September 26, 2012 and the present.
 Plaintiff alleges that he and those similarly-situated employees have not received full and correct pay for all hours worked.
 The specific claims made are: